 - A cozy home with an ocean view

-After these eight things, what more does a guy really want or need?
+After these nine things, what more does a guy really want or need?
 I’m not greedy.
 But lately, I’ve been wanting one more thing to fill up the large empty space underneath my deck: a hot tub!

 I don’t know whether you guys realize how much I sacrifice to give you the most insightful financial advice possible.
-After all, I can’t write about the cost to own and maintain a hot tub without buying one.
+After all, I can’t write about the cost to own and maintain a spa without buying one.
 That would be like me writing about early retirement while still working for The Borg.

 Is A Hot Tub Right For You?

 Before you buy one, the first thing you should do is list the reasons why you want one.
 Ask yourself the following:

 * Do you live in a temperate climate?
 Hot tubs are wonderful between 0 – 75 degrees Fahrenheit.
 Sitting in 101+ degree water when the outside temperature is higher than 75 degrees gets a little uncomfortable.

 * Do you do a lot of physical activity?
 Physical activity can include manual labor for your job, rigorous exercise, or sports.
 Spas provide wonderful therapy for achy muscles.

 * Do you have a well ventilated space?
 Hot tubs generally range from 5′ X 6′ up to 8′ X 8′.
 You’ll want to have at least a couple feet of space to walk around all four sides for cleaning and maintenance.
 Therefore, you need at least 70 – 100 sqft worth of space.
 You’ll also want a space that’s sheltered from prying neighbors as well.